pingjuiliao/softbound/README.md

 ./a.exe
 ```

+## About this branch
+this branch statically analyze variables in IR level.

 ## to test if softbound can protect vulnerable codes
 ./test-suite/a.c is a collection of tests.
 I am just using that for checking whether the pass works or not